Ike Ibeabuchi: Release, planned comeback, rearrest, and rerelease

 Ibeabuchi completed his sentence in the Nevada Department of Corrections.
 Prior to this, Ibeabuchi was moved to the Washoe County Jail on February 28, 2014, and then he was transferred by United States Immigration and Customs Enforcement (ICE) to the Eloy Detention Center in Eloy, Arizona.

 Ibeabuchi was released by USCIS in November 2015 as a free man when Nigeria declined to provide travel documents.
 Ibeabuchi enlisted the help of Mike Koncz, an adviser of Manny Pacquiao, in an attempt to make a boxing comeback.
 In good health, Ibeabuchi hoped to fight his first comeback bout in the near future, but he was waiting to resolve his immigration and United States citizenship status with USCIS first.
 He holds a green card and his citizenship was pending only the formal swearing in.
 However, in April 2016, Ibeabuchi was arrested for violating the conditions of his probation in Gilbert, Arizona, based on an old warrant dating back to 2003 that he claimed to be unaware of.

 Ibeabuchi was released on September 23, 2020, from the Arizona State penal system after serving required time, and his probationary status was overturned on appeal.
-He is being held at the United States Immigration, Customs and Enforcement (ICE) in Eloy, Arizona, during the COVID-19 pandemic until his swearing in ceremony and the formal awarding of U.S. citizenship can be scheduled, either while in detainee custody or after final release.
+That month, an Immigration Judge issued an order addressing Ike Ibeabuchi’s "New Arrival" status with Nigeria Immigration Services, as directed by the U.S. Department of Homeland Security.
+He was held at the United States Immigration, Customs and Enforcement (ICE) in Eloy, Arizona, during the COVID-19 pandemic before his swearing in ceremony and the formal awarding of U.S. citizenship could be scheduled, either while in detainee custody or after final release.

+Second Comeback

+As of 2024, Ibeabuchi had begun working with Ben Wilson from Glossop, UK, to organize and promote a successful return to the ring, focusing on overcoming legal and logistical challenges.
+Several recent videos show Ibeabuchi training, sharing his journey, discussing future opportunities with Ben and generating renewed interest in his comeback.
+Plans were in motion for Ibeabuchi to participate in a scheduled fight in December 2024 against journeyman Ayman Farouk Abbas on the undercard of a WBF world title bout in Port Harcourt, finally marking a significant step in his return to professional boxing.
+However, his return fight against Abbas was rescheduled to February 2025 due to disputes between promoters and organisers.
+Ultimately, this bout never occurred.
+At 52 years old, and not having fought since 1999, Ibeabuchi fought 40 year old Idris Afinni on August 23, 2025 in Lagos, Nigeria.
+He won via retirement in round 3.